wichmann-lab/python-psignifit/docs/basic-usage.md

 The sigmoid has two parameters:
 - its *threshold*, the stimulus level at which the unscaled psychometric function reaches 0.5
-- its *width*, the difference between the 95 and the 5 percentile of the (unscaled) sigmoid
+- its *width*, the difference between the 5th and the 95th percentiles of the (unscaled) sigmoid

-Finally *psignifit* also estimated an overdispersion parameter *eta*.
+Finally *psignifit* also estimates an overdispersion parameter *eta*.
+A value near zero indicates that the data are consistent with a binomial distribution.
-A value near zero indicates your data behaves binomially distributed, whereas values near one indicate severely overdispersed data.
+A value near one indicate severely overdispersed data, that means, the data show a variance that is larger than the variance expected from a binomial distribution.
 Refer to the [original publication](http://www.sciencedirect.com/science/article/pii/S0042698916000390) for more details on the interpretation of this parameter.